 Carrier will accept batteries in accordance with the following battery acceptance guide, and subject to the conditions contained therein.
 For identification purposes, the type of battery must be marked on the battery itself or on its packaging, by the manufacturer.
 Customers must ensure that batteries are packaged in a manner that protects them from short circuit and physical damage.
-Batteries must be stored away from metal objects, keys, coins, etc.
+Batteries must be stored away from metal objects, keys, coins.
+Etc.

-BATTERY TYPE PERMITTED REQUIREMENTS RESTRICTIONS Alkaline Carbon Zinc (Dry Cell) Yes Special attention for 9 volt batteries (See note 2).
-Must be protected to prevent short circuit Cabin baggage only Nickel Cadmium (NiCad), Nickel Metal Hydride (NiMH) Yes Special attention for 9 volt batteries (See note 2).
-Must be protected to prevent short circuit Cabin baggage only Silver Oxide; Zinc Air Yes Must be individually protected to prevent short circuit (See note 3).
-Cabin baggage only Lead Acid (non-spillable/gel) Yes Battery must be marked "non-spillable" by the manufacturer.
-Securely packaged The terminals must be protected in such a way to prevent short circuit (See note 2).
-Cabin baggage only To or from the USA outer container must also be marked "non-spillable".
-Lead Acid (spillable) No Forbidden Forbidden Lithium metal or alloy cells - Internal contained in consumer electronic devices Yes Maximum lithium content of 2 grams.
-Cabin baggage only Lithium metal or alloy cells - External/Spare, Extra batteries for Yes Spare lithium metal cells or batteries permitted in reasonable quantities.
-Must be individually protected Cabin baggage only
+BATTERY TYPE PERMITTED REQUIREMENTS RESTRICTIONS Alkaline Carbon Zinc (Dry cell) Yes Special attention for 9 volt batteries (see note 2).
+Must be protected to Cabin baggage only prevent short circuit.
+Nickel Cadmium (NiCaD), Nickel Meta Hydride Yes Special attention for 9 volt batteries (see note 2).
+Cabin baggage only (NiMH) Must be protected to prevent short circuit.
+Silver Oxide; Zinc Air Yes Must be individually protected to prevent short circuit (See note 3).
+Cabin baggage only Lead Acid (non-spillable/gel) Yes Battery must be marked Cabin baggage only.